 Free Legal Information Booth

-On Saturday, April 25 from 2-4 p.m., a legal information booth will be available at the Portland State University Student Union, Room 296.
+The Free Legal Information booth is held in conjunction with Tell it to the Judge.
 Local citizens are encouraged to talk informally with attorneys and learn how to find legal assistance.
 The booth provides the public with general legal information and disseminates free brochures.
 Stop by this year's booth on Saturday, April 30 from 1-3:00pm at the North Portland Library (512 North Killingsworth Street).

 Tell it to the Judge